kardwen/mini-linux-mc/README.md

 It may be advisable to disable the startup sound for a server application, for the Mac mini this can be achieved by booting macOS in [single-user mode](https://support.apple.com/en-us/102603) and issuing ``nvram SystemAudioVolume=%00``.
 For other computers this can be usually configured in the UEFI menu.

 Normally you should be able to immediately login to your Debian installation via SSH.
-However, because my 2011 Mac mini has a defective AMD GPU which prevents it from starting correctly, I needed to take a few extra steps described at the end of this document.
+However, because my 2011 Mac mini has a defective AMD GPU which prevented it from starting correctly, I needed to take a few extra steps described at the end of this document.

 ## Connection via SSH